SerhiiQAA/SerhiiQAA/README.md

 - General reporting on the work;
 - Continuous analysis and improvement of the QA team's work at each stage.
 ___
+### Recently, I have been actively developing in the direction of test automation.

-🔭 I’m currently working on voulontering projects
+- 🔭 I’m currently working on volunteering projects
-🌱 I’m currently learning JS/TS
+- 🌱 I’m currently learning JS, Cypress, Playwright etc
-👯 I’m looking to collaborate on automation testing projects 🤔 I’m looking for help with job offer
+- 👯 I’m looking to collaborate on automation testing projects
+- 🤔 I’m looking for help with calculating the feasibility of test automation
-📫 How to reach me: [Linkidln](https://www.linkedin.com/in/serhiiqaengineer/)
+- 📫 How to reach me: [Linkidln](https://www.linkedin.com/in/serhiiqaengineer/)
-⚡ Fun fact: I play the piano
+- ⚡ Fun fact: I play the piano
 ___
-### I will be glad to cooperate in the field of QA.
+I will be glad to cooperate in the field of QA.
-***✨Thank you for your attention and I wish you success!✨***
+### ✨Thank you for your attention and I wish you success!✨